SatoshiPortal/cyphernode/doc/INSTALL.md

 curl -fsSL https://raw.githubusercontent.com/SatoshiPortal/cyphernode/master/dist/setup.sh -o setup_cyphernode.sh && chmod +x setup_cyphernode.sh && ./setup_cyphernode.sh
 ```

+Note that you can replace "master" in the URL by "dev" or any existing git branch/tag you actually want to install.

 ### Build cyphernode yourself

 You can build cyphernode images yourself.
 The images will have the same name than the ones in the docker hub, with the suffix -local.